asiloisad/pulsar-super-cursor/README.md

 ## Notes

-A package has been inspired by [multi-cursor-plus](https://github.com/kankaristo/atom-multi-cursor-plus), but decaffeinated and some problems has been resolved.
+A package has been inspired by [multi-cursor-plus](https://github.com/kankaristo/atom-multi-cursor-plus), but decaffeinated, some problems has been resolved and new options added.